brittneypostma/devDocs/src/posts/vscode-themes.md

 }
 ```

 Now you can go through each thing you want to colorize and add a scope for that item to the correct color.
 Once it is where you like it, we can copy the rules over into our `theme.json` file.
-Everything inside `"workbench.colorCustomizations": { ...copyEverythingHere }` and inside `"textMateRules": [ ...copyEverythingHere ]` need to be copied over to the `theme.json` file like this:
+Everything inside `"workbench.colorCustomizations": { ...copyEverythingHere }` and inside `"textMateRules": [ ...copyEverythingHere ]` needs to be copied over to the `theme.json` file like this:

 ```js
 {